 Exploring Supervision Program

-The Exploring Supervision program provides professional development for research degree supervisors, offering a series of three interactive workshops, together with a range of tools, techniques and resources covering key aspects of supervision.
+The Exploring Supervision program is a series of three interactive workshops, supported by online resources, covering key aspects of research degree supervision.
 The program is also a pathway to principal supervisor status.

 You can come to all or any of our workshops, and you can work your way through our other resources at your leisure.